-Table 10 displays the CMCC forecasts of the August parameters for 2024 from a 1 March initialization date.
-The ensemble average from the CMCC dynamical model is calling for a warmer central/eastern North Atlantic than in any year in the hindcast period from 1993-2016 and a robust La Niña.
-Figure 11 displays hindcasts for the CMCC of

-ACE from 1993-2016, while Table 11 presents the forecast from the CMCC for the 2024 Atlantic hurricane season.
-The statistical/dynamical model based off of CMCC is calling for the most ACE on record for an Atlantic hurricane season, primarily due to an even warmer eastern/central tropical Atlantic than the other model guidance is predicting.
+Table 10 displays the CMCC forecasts of the August-September parameters for 2024 from a 1 May initialization date.
+The ensemble average of the CMCC seasonal forecast is calling for an extremely warm North Atlantic as well as cool neutral ENSO/weak La Niña.
+Figure 10 displays hindcasts for the CMCC of ACE from 1993-2016, while Table 11 presents the forecast from the CMCC for the 2024 Atlantic hurricane season.
+The statistical/dynamical model based off of CMCC is calling for a hyperactive 2024 Atlantic hurricane season.

-Table 10: Listing of predictions of August large-scale conditions from CMCC model output, initialized on 1 March.
+Table 10: Listing of predictions of August-September large-scale conditions from CMCC model output, initialized on 1 May.
 A plus (+) means that positive deviations of the parameter are associated with increased hurricane activity, while a minus (-) means that negative deviations of the parameter are associated with increased hurricane activity.

-Predictor Values for 2024 Forecast Effect on 2024 Hurricane Season 1) CMCC Prediction of August SST (10-45°N, 60-20°W) (+) +4.8 SD Strongly Enhance 2) CMCC Prediction of August SST (5°S-5°N, 180-90°W) (-) -1.5 SD Enhance
+Values for Effect on 2024 Predictor 2024 Forecast Hurricane Season 1) CMCC Prediction of Aug-Sep SST (10-45°N, 60-20°W) (+) +4.5 SD Strongly Enhance 2) CMCC Prediction of Aug-Sep SST (5°S-5°N, 180-90°W) (-) -0.6 SD Enhance

-Figure 11: Observed versus statistical/dynamical hindcast values of ACE for 1993-2016 from the CMCC.
+Figure 10: Observed versus statistical/dynamical hindcast values of ACE for 1993-2016 from the CMCC.